appwrite/appwrite/rfc.md

 ### API Changes
 If case we want to limit time execution for a whole api call we can set by session the execution time limit for all select queries in that connection thread.
+In case mongo will throw a 'Utopia\Mongo\Exception' with Error Code 50, with a message such as "E50 MaxTimeMSExpired:operation exceeded time limit".

 <!-- Do we need new API endpoints?
 List and describe them and their API signatures -->

 ###  Workers / Commands